-I have very briefly pointed out in section 5 that there is a coherent alternative to generative grammar, formalizable using the mathematical machinery of model theory, under which the statements making up a grammar are simply assertions about correctness requirements for linguistic structure.
+And I have very briefly pointed out that there is a coherent alternative to generative grammar, fairly well understood in mathematical terms, under which the statements making up a grammar are straightfoward assertions about correctness requirements for linguistic structure.
 That alternative is associated with various conceptual advantages that generative grammars do not enjoy, in addition to permitting grammars to be seen as having normative force.